charlehl/project-two-bikeshare/implementation_notes.md

 		return render_template("index.html")

+# Heroku App Deployment issues
+- Populating and connecting to database
+- Unable to pull json data from non-secure links
+- Performance issues

+## Populating and connecting to database
-# How to dump and restore data to a mongodb
+### How to dump and restore data to a mongodb
 	mongodump -h localhost:27017 -d bike_data_db -o dump_dir
 	mongorestore -h ds225294.mlab.com:25294 -d heroku_9cs4xj21 -u <user_name> -p <password> --authenticationDatabase heroku_9cs4xj21 dump_dir/*
+## Unable to pull json data from non-secure links
+Pre-pulled data and uploaded to mongoDB.
+Used flask app to pull data instead.

+## Performance issues
+Too slow querying 90k+ data then aggregating and sending to javascript.
+Instead pre-queried data possibilities and saved to mongoDB.

 # Using mapbox API to route between two points
 	function getRoute() {